Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 This guide breaks down how FNOL outsourcing works, what it costs, what technology and compliance requirements you need to plan for, and how to evaluate potential partners.
 If you are already familiar with the broader landscape, our insurance call center outsourcing guide covers claims status, renewals, and other call types beyond FNOL.

-What Is FNOL and Why It Matters
+What Is FNOL in Insurance?

 Every insurance claim starts with a phone call, a web form, or a mobile app submission.
 That first report is the FNOL.
 It captures who the policyholder is, what happened, when and where it happened, and what damage or loss occurred.
 The information collected during FNOL intake feeds directly into the claims management system and determines how quickly an adjuster can begin their work.